 The Iowa AP Index is designed to give a fair comparison of AP opportunity across Iowa schools.
 An index score is calculated for each participating school based on the ratio of AP exams taken by all its students divided by the number of its graduating seniors.

 Through the Iowa Online AP Academy (IOAPA), funded by the State of Iowa, all accredited schools have access to free tuition for online AP courses and online AP Exam Review.
-During 2013-2014, Iowa’s 6th graders had access to free above-level testing, which indicates readiness for pre-AP advanced coursework.
-The Belin-Blank Center provides outreach and professional development for teachers through the College Board-accredited Advanced Placement Teacher Training Institute.
+During 2014-2015, Iowa’s 6th graders had free access to above-level testing, which indicates readiness for pre-AP advanced coursework.
+The Belin-Blank Center also provides outreach and professional development for teachers through the College Board-accredited Advanced Placement Teacher Training Institute.

 To view the top 50 AP schools in Iowa, visit www.iowaapindex.org.